Anupam-at3644/Digantara_Task/README.md

 The different steps of alogorithm are timed for reference and comparison.

-Based on testing, it takes around 60 secs to compute LLA for 30 satellites over 5 days in time step of 0.1 sec.
+Based on testing, it takes around 60 secs to compute LLA for 30 satellites over 5 days in time steps of 0.1 sec (4,320,000 instances for every satellite).

 The filtered area is implemented naively assuming a rectangular-shaped region with four provided coordinates as corners.